manuelruder/fast-artistic-videos/README.md

 This will download 6 video model and 6 image model files (~300MB) to the folder `models/`.

 You can download pretrained spherical video models with `download_models_vr.sh`, it will download 2 models (~340MB).
-These models are larger because we used more filters.
+These models are larger because they have more filters.
 We later found that less filters can archive similar performance, but didn't retrain the spherical video models.

 ## Running on new videos

+### Example script

 You can use the scripts `stylizeVideo_*.sh <path_to_video> <path_to_video_model> [<path_to_image_model>]` to easily stylize videos using pretrained models.
 Choose one of the optical flow methods and specify one of the models we provide, see above.
 If image model is not specified, it will use the video model to generate the first frame (by marking everything as occluded).
 It will do all the preprocessing steps for you.
 For longer videos, make sure to have enough disk space available.
 This script will extract the video into uncompressed image files.

+### Advanced usage

 For advances users, videos can be stylized with `fast_artistic_videos.lua`.